metablaster/WindowsFirewallRuleset/.github/ISSUE_TEMPLATE/security_report.md

 ---

 **Prerequisites**
-To rule out invalid report, please read [Security.md](../../SECURITY.md) first.
+To rule out invalid report, please first see https://github.com/metablaster/WindowsFirewallRuleset/security/policy

 **Describe the issue**
 A clear description of a security or privacy issue related to Windows Firewall Ruleset